ttionya/hMarquee/README.md

 ### `$.hMarquee.hide($el)` and `$.hMarquee.show($el)`

-Hide and show the marquee.
+Hide and show the marquee with animation.
 You have to passing `jQuery object` or `Zepto object` as a parameter.

+**Note:** Please do not add any style about `height`, `line-height`, `margin`, `padding` at marquee outer container if you want to use those two methods.
+You can add those styles at `m-marquee-content` instead of `m-marquee`.

 More information about options.
 Please read [Options](#options).